Kartaverse/Reactor-Anywhere/README.md

 The concept behind the new Reactor Anywhere repo effort is to create the next generation of web-browser session-operated Reactor tools with responsive, slick, well-thought-out user interfaces that react automatically to the active device used to view the Reactor web app.

-This app redesign process will allow the end user to entirely skip the need to install a [Reactor Standalone](https://github.com/Kartaverse/Reactor-Standalone) desktop application locally on their laptop or workstation.
+This app redesign process will allow the end user to entirely skip the need to install a [Reactor Standalone](https://github.com/Kartaverse/Reactor-Standalone) desktop application locally on a laptop or workstation.
 And it further builds on the base 2018 version of Reactor that we all know and love.

 That original WSL Reactor edition is today known colloquially as "Reactor Classic", as it uses a [Reactor.lua](https://gitlab.com/WeSuckLess/Reactor/-/blob/master/System/Reactor.lua?ref_type=heads) file and the BMD UI Manager API that both require “advanced” LuaJIT scripting capabilities to exist in the host Resolve Studio / Fusion Studio DCC application.